pytorch/pytorch/functorch/docs/source/ux_limitations.rst

   y = torch.randn(3)
   expected = x + y

-  # Does not raise an error
+  # Does not raise an error because x and y have the same number of elements.
   vmap(f, in_dims=(0, 0))(x, y)
   assert torch.allclose(x, expected)